The accuracy problem

 Dispute errors on individual sites

-If a specific broker profile contains factually wrong information -- a criminal record that is not yours, a relative you have never met, an address you have never lived at -- you can contact the broker and request a correction.
-Be prepared for a slow process.
-Most brokers do not have a dedicated dispute form; you will need to use their general contact email or opt-out page and explain the error in writing.
-Include documentation when possible: a government-issued ID showing your correct date of birth, a court record showing a charge was dismissed, or evidence that you never lived at the listed address.
-Some brokers will correct specific fields; others will only offer to remove your entire profile.
+If a listing contains factually wrong information — a criminal record that is not yours, a relative you have never met, an address you never lived at — contact the broker and request a correction.
+Most do not have a dedicated dispute form; use their general contact email or opt-out page and explain the error in writing.
+Include documentation: a government-issued ID, a court record showing a charge was dismissed, or proof you never lived at the listed address.
+Some brokers will correct specific fields; others will only remove the whole profile.

 Know your FCRA rights

-If a data broker sells your information for purposes covered by the Fair Credit Reporting Act -- credit decisions, employment screening, housing applications, or insurance underwriting -- they are legally required to maintain reasonable accuracy and provide a dispute process.
-Most people-search sites include a disclaimer that their data should not be used for FCRA purposes, which is how they avoid these obligations.
-However, if you can demonstrate that a broker's data was used in a covered decision (for example, you were denied a job and the employer referenced broker data), you may have legal recourse.
-The FTC and the Consumer Financial Protection Bureau both accept complaints about FCRA violations.
+If a broker sells your data for FCRA-covered purposes — credit, employment screening, housing, or insurance underwriting — they must maintain reasonable accuracy and offer a dispute process.
+Most people-search sites include a disclaimer that their data should not be used for FCRA purposes, which is how they avoid those obligations.
+If you can show broker data was used in a covered decision (a denied job that referenced broker data, for example), you may have legal recourse.
+The FTC and CFPB both accept FCRA complaints.

-Correcting errors on broker sites is a game of whack-a-mole.
-You fix the record at one broker, and the error persists at thirty others.
-Meanwhile, the broker you corrected may re-ingest the bad data from a different source and overwrite your correction within months.
-For most people, removing your profile entirely is faster, more effective, and more durable than trying to fix individual fields.
-A removal service that monitors your presence across dozens of brokers and re-submits opt-outs when profiles reappear provides a more practical solution than chasing corrections site by site.
+Correcting errors across broker sites is whack-a-mole.
+Fix one, the error persists at thirty others.
+Meanwhile the broker you corrected may re-ingest the bad data and overwrite your fix within months.
+For most people, full profile removal is faster, more effective, and more durable than chasing field-level corrections.
+A removal service that monitors all your listings and re-submits when profiles reappear is the practical answer.

 How do data brokers get information wrong?